greendoescode/vlc-rpc/README.md

 Configuration is done by editing the `config/config.js` file.
 This file is created when first starting vlc-rpc.

-Each option is explained in a comment above it.
+Each option is explained in a comment above.

 For advanced features, see [ADVANCED.md](./advanced.md).